 CHO candidate cell: a candidate cell for CHO, for which UE has been configured with a CHO configuration.

-Conditional Handover (CHO): a handover procedure that is executed only when the configured execution condition(s) are met.
+Conditional Handover (CHO): a handover procedure that is executed only when execution condition(s) are met.

 Control plane CIoT 5GS Optimisation: Enables support of efficient transport of user data (IP, Ethernet and Unstructured) or SMS messages over control plane via the AMF without triggering user-plane resource establishment, as defined in TS 24.501 [91].
 In the context of this specification, a NB-IoT UE that only supports Control plane CIoT 5GS Optimisation is a UE that does not support User plane CIoT 5GS Optimisation and NG-U data transfer but may support other CIoT 5GS Optimisations.